BNN Bloomberg: As Business News Network (BNN)

 On March 12, 2007, the channel was renamed Business News Network.
 The name change occurred to give exclusive rights to the "Report on Business" name to The Globe and Mail and for the channel to have its own identity.
-It also alleviated a common problem with the ROBTv name: other media and viewers called it "Rob TV", rather than sounding out the ROB acronym as preferred by the network.
+It also alleviated a common problem with the ROBTv name: other media and viewers called it "Rob TV," rather than sounding out the ROB acronym as preferred by the network.

-BNN relocated its operations from 720 King Street West to 299 Queen Street West on December 6, 2010, in the building in which was previously occupied by CITY-TV's CityNews department was located as well as CTV's Much and Toronto's 24-hour news service CP24 are based; all were formerly owned by CHUM Limited.
+BNN relocated its operations from 720 King Street West to 299 Queen Street West on December 6, 2010, in the building that was previously occupied by CITY-TV's CityNews department and where CTV's Much and Toronto's 24-hour news service CP24 are based; all were formerly owned by CHUM Limited.

-The Thomson family reacquired control of the Globe (and therefore Report on Business) in late 2010, and CTVglobemedia's broadcasting assets were sold to Bell Canada; as a result, the channel and the newspaper are no longer co-owned, although Bell retains a 15% interest in the paper.
-Following the merger with Bell Canada, on April 1, 2011, Bell Canada renamed its new business unit from CTVglobemedia to Bell Media.
+Thomson Corporation reacquired control of The Globe and Mail (and therefore Report on Business) in late 2010, and CTVglobemedia's broadcasting assets were sold to Bell Canada; as a result, the channel and the newspaper are no longer co-owned, although Bell retains a 15% interest in the paper.
+Following the merger with Bell Canada on April 1, 2011, Bell Canada renamed its new business unit from CTVglobemedia to Bell Media.

 As BNN Bloomberg

-On January 9, 2018, Bell Media announced that it had reached a licensing and content agreement with Bloomberg L.P., under which BNN would be co-branded as BNN Bloomberg — a rebranding which took effect April 30, 2018.
+On January 9, 2018, Bell Media announced that it had reached a licensing and content agreement with Bloomberg L.P., under which BNN would be co-branded as BNN Bloomberg—a rebranding that took effect April 30, 2018.
 The rebranded network collaborates with Bloomberg's existing news bureaus, which include five Canadian bureaus staffed by over 25 reporters.
 Bell Media Radio also holds rights to distribute Bloomberg Radio content in Canada;

 Bloomberg had previously partnered with Channel Zero on Bloomberg TV Canada, which was the U.S. service supplanted with programs covering Canadian financial news; that channel shut down in October 2017.
 BNN's existing domestic programming was largely maintained upon the rebranding, although the network does carry Bloomberg's business day programs for Asia and Europe outside of the North American business day.
 In addition, the 1:00 p.m.
 ET hour of Bloomberg Markets: Americas became a co-production with BNN, with Amanda Lang co-hosting from Toronto.
-As a result of the partnership, the U.S. Bloomberg Television was once again pulled from Canadian television providers, but the network, as well as BNN Bloomberg itself, can be streamed online by BNN subscribers on participating television providers.
+As a result of the partnership, U.S. Bloomberg Television was once again pulled from Canadian television providers, but the network, as well as BNN Bloomberg itself, can be streamed online by BNN subscribers on participating television providers.

 On June 20, 2024, Bell Media announced that BNN Bloomberg (along with sister channel CP24) would move to Bell Media's 9 Channel Nine Court building in Scarborough in the third quarter of 2025.

 On September 3, 2024, BNN Bloomberg celebrated its 25th anniversary with a highlight reel featuring memorable moments from the station's history.
 Former hosts Frances Horodelski, Marty Cej, Kim Parlee, Bruce Sellery, Pat Kiernan and Ali Velshi also returned to celebrate the milestone.